 In terms of the sufficiency of funding for charter schools, this is a complex issue with many legal, political, and practical aspects.
 While the Washington State Supreme Court did determine that the state is meeting its constitutional paramount duty in funding a basic education for its K-12 students, many educators and stakeholders continue to contend that public funding is insufficient.
 The legislature has acted in recent years to increase state funding and eliminate district's reliance on local levy funds for basic education, reserving local levy funds exclusively for enrichment.
 Nevertheless, many districts still rely on local levy funds to support basic education services, including special education.
-The fact that Washington has local levy equalization at the state level is itself evidence of inequity.
-This is aggravated further for charter schools because RCW 28A.710.030(3) does not entitle children in public charter schools be distributed equitably with state funding provided for other public schools (RCW 28A.710.280(1)).
-So while charter schools receive state K-12 funding, they are not entitled to any local levy funds, nor do they have access to facilities or capital bonds, as do traditional public schools.
+RCW 28A.710.030(3) does not entitle public charter schools to receive local levy funds.
+The legislature intends that state funding for charter schools be distributed equitably with state funding provided for other public schools (RCW 28A.710.280(1)).
+So while state K-12 funding may be distributed equitably to charter public schools, they are not entitled to any local levy funds, nor do they have access to facilities or capital bonds, as do traditional public schools.
+Charter public schools must spend approximately ten percent of their basic education state funding on facilities.

-These regulatory realities compel charter public schools to spend approximately ten percent of their basic education state funding on facilities.
-Utilizing OSPI's Multi-Year Budget Comparison tool and accounting for the exclusion of local levy funds, the per student funding gap between Washington students in charter public schools and students in traditional public schools in 2017-2018 was as high as \$4,206.
+These regulatory realities create a funding gap in which public charter schools receive less public funding than traditional public schools.
+Utilizing OSPI's Multi-Year Budget Comparison tool and accounting for the exclusion of local levy funds, the per student funding gap between Washington students in charter public schools and students in traditional public schools in 2017-2018 ranged from \$1,991 to \$4,206.
 In 2018-2019 the gap is projected to be between \$2,220 and \$3,400 per charter school student.
 Over the next four years, the McCleary fix does slightly narrow the funding gap by raising the state share and limiting the local levies.
 If the legislature revisits local levies this session and increases the levy lid, then the gap would likely increase again.
-SBE believes that the state must continue to move toward sufficient and equitable funding, and that our students in charter public schools must be taken into consideration during this process.
+SBE urges the Legislature and Governor to continue moving toward sufficient and equitable funding for all Washington public schools.